rmurali16/omdb-project1/README.md

 * **GET**  ?t=titleofthemovie

 ## Framework
+I utilized TestNG with RestAssured couples with Maven
 ### Structure

 This project is a standard Maven Java project with src folders and pom.xml